dbmdz/mirador-keyboardshortcuts/README.md

 #### `shortcutMapping`

-This is an override for the default mapping of shortcut(s) to event type, the available event types can be found [here](event-types).
+This is an override for the default mapping of shortcut(s) to event type, the available event types can be found [here][event-types].

-You can either use e.g. `"navigate-to-first-canvas"` or `KeyboardEventTypes.NAVIGATE_TO_FIRST_CANVAS` as key, a documentation of the supported shortcuts given as value can be found [here](hotkeys-js).
+You can either use e.g. `"navigate-to-first-canvas"` or `KeyboardEventTypes.NAVIGATE_TO_FIRST_CANVAS` as key, a documentation of the supported shortcuts given as value can be found [here][hotkeys-js].

 ## Contributing